 The Common Guild was invited to participate in The Sleepover as part of Viborg Kunsthal’s research into new ways of thinking about art institutions and their resources.
 The starting point was a stay in the Kunsthal’s artist residency in 2016, where a number of artists and curators have developed new ideas and concepts for exhibitions.
 The outcome in 2017 comprises exhibitions by Swedish/Danish artist Andreas Emenius, the European network In Situ and The Common Guild.

-We are more-dimensional was presented at Viborg Kunsthal from 15 September to 26 November 2017, and will return to The Common Guild in 2019.
+We are more-dimensional was presented at Viborg Kunsthal from 15 September to 26 November 2017.

 Michael Stumpf (born in Mannheim, Germany) studied Sculpture at the State Academy of Fine Arts in Karlsruhe (1996-2001) and received an MFA from the Glasgow School of Art (2004).
 Stumpf was a co-founder and curator of the independent exhibition space Kaiserpassage 21a in Karlsruhe.
 He served as a committee member of Transmission Gallery, Glasgow, co-founded and runs (with Lutz Fezer and Skafte Kuhn) the ongoing exhibition project the tower and is a member of Poster Club.
 He has been Artist in Residence at The Banff Centre, Canada; the Scottish Sculpture Workshop; Cove Park, Scotland; and the Alte Feuerwache, Mannheim, Germany.
 Selected exhibitions include: Art Across The City, Amphitheatre, Swansea; This Song Belongs To Those Who Sing It, Mackintosh Museum, Glasgow School of Art; In other Words, Lewis Glucksman Gallery, Cork, Ireland; Poster Club, Eastside Projects, Birmingham; Neue Alchemie, Landesmuseum, Münster; Die Show im Oktober, Transmission Gallery, Glasgow; Fearful Objects, Kavi Gupta Gallery, Chicago; Samsa, Berlin; EASTinternational, Norwich; Like it Matters, CCA, Glasgow.